zed-industries/zed/crates/zeta/src/complete_prompt.md

 ### Constraints

-- Your edit suggestions **must** be small and self-contained.
-Example: if there are two statements that logically need to be added together, suggest them together instead of one by one.
 - Preserve indentation.
 - Do not suggest re-adding code the user has recently deleted
 - Do not suggest deleting lines that the user has recently inserted